raphaelreme/byotrack/README.md

 ![pipeline](docs/source/images/tracking.svg)

-**ByoTrack** is a Python library that enables tracking of biological object in videos.
+**ByoTrack** is a Python library that enables tracking of biological object in videos (2D or 3D).

 Many bioimage informatics tools already implement their own tracking tools (Icy [1], ImageJ [6], ...) but most of them are implemented in Java which makes it difficult for non-Java developers to experiment with the code.
 It is also difficult to integrate deep learning algorithms (mainly developed in Python) into these software.

 We provide a unified python API for tracking that can be easily extended with new (and old) algorithms.
 We also provide implementations of well-known algorithms following our API.
+ByoTrack is based on numpy, pytorch and numba allowing fast computations with the access to the full python ecosystem.

 Overview:
 * Video
-    * Able to read classical format (supported by opencv) + tiff
+    * Able to read most classical format (supported by opencv) + tiff
+    * Supports 2D and 3D.
 * Particle Tracking
     * MultiStepTracker (Detect / Link / Refine)
 * Particle Detections